Exhibit 99.6

 Can be put up quickly with few trades;

-Require lighter building frames which are typically lower in embodied energy themselves (a timber-framed and elevated floor has less than half the embodied energy of a concrete slab) and have less impact on the topology and vegetation of a site;
+Require lighter building frames which are typically lower in embodied energy themselves (a timber-framed and elevated floor has less than half the embodied energy of a concrete

 Can be easily used to create energy efficient buildings in any climate; and

-Don’t emit volatile organic compounds or provide a haven for mould.
+Dont emit volatile organic compounds or provide a haven for mould.

-In the United States the use of James Hardie products contributes points towards a LEED certification as well as the National Association of Home Builders (NAHB) – National Green Building Standard.
-Factors contributing to the points awarded to James Hardie products include our local manufacturing facilities, which reduce the environmental impact of transporting material, the low toxicity of the raw materials, and the longer-lasting nature of the products, which reduces maintenance and repair costs.
-The NAHB program also recognises the benefits of ColorPlus® technology for removing the need to apply the finishing on site.
+the use of James Hardie products contributes points towards a LEED certification as well as the National Association of Home Builders (NAHB) National Green Building Standard.
+Factors contributing to the points awarded to James Hardie products

-James Hardie interior and exterior building products are certified with two independent agencies for their sustainable attributes, Home Innovation Research Labs NGBS Green Certified and UL Environment GREENGUARD Certification.
+products are certified with two independent agencies for their sustainable attributes, Home Innovation Research Labs NGBS Green Certified and UL Environment GREENGUARD Certification.

-In Australia James Hardie products contribute towards the Green Building Council’s Green Star credit points.
-The durability and longevity of our products sets us apart from alternative materials allowing James Hardie products to be specified on sustainable building projects throughout the United States and Australia.
+In Australia James Hardie products contribute towards the Green Building Councils Green Star credit points.
+The durability and longevity of our products sets us apart from

 COMMUNITIES

-James Hardie believes in giving back to our communities in all of our locations, with a particular focus in and around the areas where we have a manufacturing and operating presence.
+James Hardie believes in giving back to our communities in all of our locations, with a particular focus in and around the areas where we have a manufacturing and

-In the United States, we support and participate in community welfare programs such as Extreme Makeover: Home Edition, Habitat for Humanity and Rebuilding Together/Heros at Home by donating products and volunteering.
-We also support Habitat for Humanity in New Zealand.
+In the United States, we support and participate in community welfare programs such as Extreme Makeover: Home Edition, Habitat for Humanity and

 Diversity Report

-James Hardie recognises the value of having a workforce that reflects the diverse communities and markets in which we operate and do business
+of having a workforce that reflects the diverse communities and markets in which we operate and do business

 DIVERSITY

 James Hardie recognises the value of having a workforce that reflects the diverse communities and markets in which we operate and do business.
-We believe that a skilled and diverse workforce which encompasses different viewpoints, skills, attributes, life experiences and the unique strengths of each employee, contributes collectively to the company’s operating performance.
+We believe that a skilled and diverse

 DIVERSITY POLICY